olaoritsland/finance-dashboard-demo/README.md

 **8. The script will prompt you to set the following variables:**

 * `PROJECT_NAME` - Should be only alphanumeric characters.
 As both Azure Storage Account and Azure Key Vault names must be unique, and they are both prefixed with `PROJECT_NAME`, it is an advantage if `PROJECT_NAME` is prefixed with a value, e.g. your name, rather than just "test"

+* `MY_IP_ADDRESS` - Input your public IP address.
+You will find it by googling "my ip"

 * `DBSERVER_ADMIN_PASSWORD` - Must adhere to SQL Server password requirements.
 The password should have at least eight characters, not contain the username and contain at least three of these four characters:

    * A lowercase letter